Kazark/vim-SimpleSmoothScroll/README.markdown

 ### Features

 + Scroll on the basis of the Vim `scroll` option.
++ If you set the mouse option for some modes, you can scroll with the mouse wheel in those modes.
 + Manually customizable scrolling speed (adjust the `sleep` command's time argument; I use ten milliseconds). *Note*: just like slowing down the frame rate on a video, if you slow down the smooth scroll too much it will be jerky